OrdexCoin/Ordexcoin-Core/README.md

   <img src="icon.png" alt="OrdexCoin Logo" width="256">
 </p>

-# OrdexCoin Core v25.0.0
+# OrdexCoin Core vASSERT version

-Bitcoin Core v25.0 fork by the OrdexNetwork project with vASERT difficulty adjustment.
+OrdexCoin with vASERT difficulty adjustment feature.

 This repository contains the Docker-based build system and the source overlay (`Ordexcoin-Core-vASERT-4790.zip`) that applies branding and configuration changes on top of Bitcoin Core v25.0.